They say money makes the world go round, but for many candidates salary isn’t the one and only factor considered when accepting a job offer.

 “Having the right company culture in a workplace can make all the difference when it comes to making a position more marketable for potential employees,” says Eduardo Utiyama, Senior Manager at Robert Walters Toronto.
 He explains that having the right culture for the right talent could include opportunities for flexible working, the level of autonomy given to employees or even providing a team lunch on a daily or weekly basis.

-As Eduardo notes introducing smaller, softer perks like casual dress or giving employees the day off for their birthday is a great way to gradually change a company culture.
+As Eduardo notes introducing smaller, softer perks like giving employees the day off for their birthday is a great way to gradually change a company culture.
 “These changes can often be hard to accept in workplaces with an engrained culture, but they can make a role significantly more attractive to candidates.”

 Takeaway: Introducing small, incremental changes to your workplace culture can make a big impression on potential employees.
 Add employee testimonials to your careers site to provide candidates with a better insight into day-to-day working life.

 3. Personal relationships